tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Given this year's trophy case, maybe they should've made changes *HEYOOO*.
 We like to make jokes around here.
-Although, last season Falcons had top 3 finishes at every event they attended after Aui joined.
+Although, last season, Falcons had top 3 finishes at every event they attended after Aui started coaching.
 This season?
 Decidedly more erratic.

 **What would success look like?** The trade-off is: Does winning early in the season mean you're burning out your players too soon?
 Are you getting your best strats nerfed before TI rolls around?
 Have you given too much data for other teams to learn what your weaknesses are?
 These are legitimate concerns because, historically, the team that wins everything during the season does *not* win TI.